Mukur Gupta

 Under Review, 2025

-Proposed SemTrace, a novel technique to measure semantic code recall in LLMs, revealing significant drops in code reasoning accuracy as snippets approach the middle of input context.
-Identified a disconnect between lexical and semantic recall mechanisms, suggesting current code reasoning benchmarks may underestimate LLM challenges in leveraging in-context information.
+Proposed SemTrace, a novel technique for measuring semantic code recall in LLMs, revealing substantial drops in code reasoning accuracy as relevant snippets move toward the middle of the input context.
+Identified a disconnect between lexical and semantic recall, suggesting that existing code reasoning benchmarks may underestimate the difficulty of leveraging in-context information.

 Links: paper